skulltech/sumit-ghosh.com/_posts/2019-01-15-demystifying-decorators-python.md

   return wrapper
 ```

 Here, `decorator_function` is a decorator function (duh!).
 As you can see, it’s a higher-order function, because it takes a function as its argument, and it also returns one.
-Inside `print_name`, we’ve defined another function, a _wrapper_ one so to speak, which _wraps_ the argument function, and subsequently modifies its behavior.
+Inside `decorator_function`, we’ve defined another function, a _wrapper_ one so to speak, which _wraps_ the argument function, and subsequently modifies its behavior.
 The decorator returns this wrapper function.
 Now let’s see this decorator in action —

 ```
 >>> @decorator_function